-Lynn's practice routinely focuses on issues of complex intellectual property litigation in patent, trade secret, copyright and trademark law.
-Lynn advocates on behalf of clients in a variety of matters involving such complex technologies as telecommunications, food science, online gaming, and GPS products and systems, among many others.
-Her experience ranges from drafting pleadings and motion practice to managing all aspects of fact and expert discovery, including deposition practice.
+Lynn’s practice routinely focuses on issues of complex intellectual property litigation in patent, trade secret, copyright and trademark law.
+Lynn advocates on behalf of clients in a variety of matters involving technologies for telecommunications, medical devices and healthcare, food science, online gaming and augmented reality, and various information technologies.
+Her experience ranges from drafting pleadings and motion practice to managing all aspects of fact and expert discovery.

 Before attending law school, Lynn worked as an investment banker for a large regional bank negotiating municipal bond issues for state and local governments.
 During this time, Lynn earned her Series 7 and 63 securities licenses.